Nieuwe Instituut

 Postcolonial Future Institutions

-Firstly, Sumaya reflects on how Yasmin's research highlights the way design and architecture consolidate colonial exchanges and powers, even seen in the way they often house current day governments.
-In this way, navigating in the post/de/colonial is a difficult if not impossible task, hence the importance of Collecting Otherwise's both /"granular/" and detailed-oriented approach, focusing on the collection's case studies to speak of wider questions.
-The 'granular' also acts as a vehicle to start imagining postcolonial futures, its possibility being simultaneously near and far.
-Despite our blind spots, our failures are productive, and amidst them we must continue making way for more questions.
-Modernity, design, architecture and identity are all at stake when living through decoloniality, as the structures uphold not only power but a seeming nostalgia of progress.
-So what is the next in the granular, what spaces can be inhabited in this approach, particularly when speaking of times and states of emergency?
+First, Sumaya reflected on how Yasmin’s research highlights the ways in which design and architecture consolidate colonial exchange and power, even as they often house contemporary governments.
+In this way, navigating in the postcolonial or decolonial is a difficult, if not impossible, task.
+Hence the importance of Collecting Otherwise’s ‘granular’ and detailed-oriented approach, which focuses on the collection’s case studies in order to speak to broader issues.
+The ‘granular’ also acts as a vehicle for imagining postcolonial futures whose possibility is at once near and far.
+Despite our blind spots, our failures are productive, and in them we must continue to make room for more questions.
+Modernity, design, architecture and identity are all at stake in living through decoloniality, as the structures maintain not only power but also a seeming nostalgia for progress.
+So what comes next in the granular, what spaces can be inhabited in this approach, especially when we are talking about times and states of emergency?
 Who are the survivors, the street vendors in the archive?
-Through a caring, slow approach remembering and speaking the names of communities becomes central, as underlined in Hannah Dawn Henderson's text where the codified existence of those in the archive can be re-traced and re-told, shifting the gaze for whom these stories are constructed.
+Through a caring, slow approach remembering and speaking the names of communities becomes central, as underlined in Hannah Dawn Henderson’s text, where the codified existence of those in the archive can be traced and re-told, shifting the gaze to those for whom these stories are made.

-This also leads to not only the case studies chosen, but the methods we work through to research post/de/colonial urbanity.
-Curator at Het Nieuwe Instituut and Working Group member Hetty Berens inquires on Yasmin's research methodology, while complementing Yasmin's new and original approach to archival research into familiar case studies.
-Yasmin explains how the street vendors, or peddlers, offer important metaphors to negotiate colonial architecture's existence, in mapping and zooming in otherwise.
-In the chat, Robin Hartanto comments on this compelling metaphor, pointing out /"whereas collecting otherwise /"asks fundamental questions about the value and significance of the documents contained in the collection,/" you seem to approach the buildings themselves as living archives redefined by new events, encounters, exchanges, practices while also allowing yourself to get lost, diverting into other things that interest you./"
+This leads not only to the case studies chosen, but also to the methods we work through to explore postcolonial or decolonial urbanity.
+Hetty Berens, curator at the Nieuwe Instituut and a member of the Working Group, asked about Yasmin's research methodology, while complementing her new and original approach to archival research with familiar case studies.
+Yasmin explains how street vendors, or peddlers, provide important metaphors for negotiating the existence of colonial architecture by mapping and zooming in the ‘other’.
+In the chat, Robin Hartanto commented on this compelling metaphor, pointing out that, “While Collecting Otherwise asks fundamental questions about the value and significance of the documents contained in the collection, you seem to approach the buildings themselves as living archives redefined by new events, encounters, exchanges and practices, while also allowing yourself to get lost and distracted by other things that interest you.”

-Indeed, one may ask communities what should be done with colonial buildings, while they also squat, use them as shelter -- Sumaya makes connections between this discussion and the global housing crisis, and how squatting (and peddling) is a form of protest.
+Indeed, communities can be asked what to do with colonial buildings while at the same time squatting them and using them as shelter – Sumaya links this discussion to the global housing crisis, and how squatting (and peddling) is a form of protest.

-Amidst buildings and archives as oppressive architectures, how do we remember?
-What do we turn into monuments?
-In the chat, Catherine Koekoek relates to her experience living in Brighton and where the orientalist palace is still a central social point and object of pride in the city.
-Sumaya, UK based, underlines the British relationship with their colonial past and the politics of its remembrance -- mostly populated by a nostalgic, melancholic collective identity.
-In all the different types of preserving and remembering, infrastructures are starting points for stories, we now can construct other utopias for ourselves, claim other intersections.
+In the midst of buildings and archives as oppressive architectures, how do we remember?
+What do we memorialise?
+In the chat, Catherine Koekoek shared her experience of living in Brighton, where the Orientalist palace is still a central social point and object of pride in the city.
+Sumaya, based in the UK, highlights the British relationship with its colonial past and the politics of its memory – mostly populated by a nostalgic, melancholic collective identity.
+In all the different ways of preserving and remembering, infrastructures are starting points for stories.
+We can now construct other utopias for ourselves, claim other intersections.

-/"Decolonising is deeper than just being represented.
-When projects and institutions proclaim a commitment to 'diversity', 'inclusion' or 'decoloniality' we need to attend to these claims with a critical eye.
-Decoloniality is a complex set of ideas - it requires complex processes, space, money, and time, otherwise it runs the risk of becoming another buzzword, like 'diversity'.
-As interest in decolonial thought grows, we must beware of museums' and other institutions' propensity to collect and exhibit because there is a danger (some may argue an inevitability) that the museum will exhibit decoloniality in much the same way they display/ed black and brown bodies as part of Empire's /"collection/"/".
+“Decolonisation goes deeper than representation.
+When projects and institutions proclaim a commitment to ‘diversity’, ‘inclusion’ or ‘decoloniality’, we need to attend to these claims with a critical eye.
+Decoloniality is a complex set of ideas – it requires complex processes, space, money, and time.
+Otherwise, it is in danger of becoming another buzzword, like ‘diversity’.
+As interest in decolonial thought grows, we must be wary of the tendency of museums and other institutions to collect and exhibit, for there is a danger (some might argue an inevitability) that the museum will exhibit decoloniality in much the same way that it has exhibited black and brown bodies as part of the ‘collection’ of empire.”

 Nieuwsbrief